 The awful job might not seem so bad if you are a nurse helping sick people in a cancer ward.
 Conversely, the beautiful dress to one person might be the ugliest another has ever seen.
 In the West, women have a concept of the ‘sexy little black dress,’ but many people think the color black is associated with death and mourning.
 To Buddhists, and to the Japanese, black is considered an ugly color, not a sexy one.

-We all have our own tastes, so a delicious meal to one person may be disgusting to another.
+We all have our own tastes, so a delicious meal for one person may be disgusting to another.
 It might even be deadly if, for example, the person is allergic to nuts or eggs.
 That cookie you crave could actually kill.

 Similarly, fun is in the eye of the beholder.
 Some people play golf.
 Go figure.
 Others fish and hunt.
 Killing a living being of any form goes against one of the main Hindu and emptiness in Buddhism principles, that of ahimsa, “do no harm.”
 Many people in the East are vegetarian or even vegan for this reason, yet being vegan is almost unthinkable for most Westerners who love McDonald’s and Burger King.

-To summarize, meditation and emptiness in Buddhism are not about emptying your mind completely of any thoughts, it is about examining your mind in order to get to know ourselves and thought processes better.
+To summarize, meditation and emptiness in Buddhism are not about emptying your mind completely of any thoughts, it is about examining your mind in order to get to know yourself and thought processes better.
 The goal of this is to be more aware of the way we think and behave, so it is less automatic and more considered and wise.

 It is also about realizing that our mind creates our world and that our point of view isn’t right or wrong, it’s simply ours.
 Our mind is constantly shifting, judging, discriminating between ‘good’ and ‘bad’.
 Meditation with a mind of emptiness gets rid of these labels.
 A thing isn’t good or bad, it simply IS.